 Div.
 I and NAIA Teams Got Hitting Boosts

 Coaches made uHIT Custom part of practice.
 Practice made perfect on the field.

-In 2022, two teams made uHIT Custom a priority part of their approach.
+Div.
+I and NAIA hitting changed for two teams in 2022.
+Two teams made uHIT Custom a priority part of their approach (learn more about this training here).
 One team competed in the NAIA and the other in Division I. Here, we look at season-over-season changes for the teams as a result of implementing this hitting philosophy, and we zoom in on a few players to get specific case studies.
 Enjoy the ride!

 Want to run the numbers yourself?
 Check out Colorado State’s 2021 and 2022 numbers, along with Central Methodist’s 2021 and 2022 numbers.

 When you implement uHIT Custom as a team, some players are going to gravitate to it and others just won’t.
 Still, the coaches of Colorado State and Central Methodist Universities worked with that expectation, and made uHIT a key part of their team approach to hitting in 2022.
 Whether Div.
 I or NAIA, implementing hitting programs can have common elements.
 Let’s look closer at each to see.